Diamante-Smith/Active-Directory/README.md

 - Hit Save

-- Go to your Virtual Machines in Azure and click the box next to Client-1
+- Go to your Virtual Machines in Azure and click the box next to Client-1 and press restart at the top

+-